Austin’s Arts, Culture, Music and Entertainment

 The People's Gallery

 Since 2005, Austin City Hall has hosted The People’s Gallery, a showcase of works by Austin artists and arts organizations.
-The People's Gallery reflects the artistic diversity of Austin, with more than 130 artworks displayed (and many for sale) throughout City Hall.
+The People's Gallery reflects Austin's wide-ranging artistic landscape, with more than 130 artworks displayed (and many for sale) throughout City Hall.
 Viewing of the People’s Gallery is by scheduled tours only.
-Please check here for updates.

 Back of man standing, watching towards a crowd and large film screen at Asian American Film Festival.